-A. Horizontal flight through a narrow tunnel
+B. Horizontal flight through a narrow tunnel

-We first demonstrate how the proposed vehicle can be used to fly in confined spaces which would normally be inaccessible to a conventional quadcopter of similar size.
+We now demonstrate how the proposed vehicle can be used to fly in confined spaces which would normally be inaccessible to a conventional quadcopter of similar size, and provide a brief analysis of the configuration transitions required to do so.
 The vehicle was flown through a tunnel with a cross section that measures 43 cm by 43 cm, as shown in Figure 1b.
 These dimensions were chosen such that the vehicle could not traverse the tunnel in the unfolded configuration even with perfect trajectory tracking, as the minimum width of the vehicle in the unfolded configuration is 43 cm.
-However, the minimum width of the vehicle in the two-arms-folded configuration is 24 cm, allowing it to pass.
+However, the minimum width of the vehicle in the two-arms-folded configuration is 24 cm, allowing it to pass even with imperfect tracking.

-To perform the maneuver, the vehicle first transitions from the unfolded configuration to two-arms-folded configuration, then flies through the tunnel, and finally transitions back to the unfolded configuration as shown in Figure 7.
+To perform the maneuver, shown in Figures 9 and 10, the vehicle first transitions from the unfolded configuration to twoarms-folded configuration, then flies through the tunnel, and finally transitions back to the unfolded configuration.
 The yaw angle of the vehicle was chosen to maximize the distance of the vehicle from the walls of the tunnel when flying through its center.
+When entering the tunnel, the proposed vehicle experiences aerodynamic forces due to interaction between